-Made a fitness resolution this year?
-Well, let’s be honest: it’s not always easy to hold ourselves accountable when it comes to eating well and staying active.
+Need a little fitness motivation?
+Let’s be honest: it’s not always easy to hold ourselves accountable when it comes to eating well and keeping track of our workouts.
 Luckily, in this ever-so-modern world that we live in, there are a growing number of apps to help.
 Whether you need a nudge to go for a run or like seeing your hard work in a visually satisfying way, the six apps below will help you nurture and commit to your healthiest self.

 What it is: A colorful fitness and nutrition tracking app that has the option for customized meal plans, personalized workouts and step-by-step guidance